 The team’s lawyers work in French and in English.
 Involved at all stages of the case, the partners remain in operational control and are responsible for strategic decision-making in close coordination with the clients.
 Our lawyers can also count on the assistance of many foreign IP / IT experts (in particular from the worldwide PLG network) for the exploitation and protection of our clients’ rights abroad.

 - We draw up and negotiate all exploitation agreements relating to trademarks, patents, designs (co-existence, ownership in common, commodatum, licence, assignment, contribution, etc.) after validating the tax and labour law aspects where necessary.

-- We initiate and conduct infringement proceedings relating to trademarks, patents, designs, domain and company names: customs seizures, attachment of evidence of infringement, on-site and internet-based bailiff’s report procedures, petitions in urgent matters to put an immediate stop to the infringement, claims for the indemnification of lost earnings, ancillary court-ordered publication and stock-destruction measures, claims on grounds of free-riding and unfair competition.
+- We initiate and conduct infringement proceedings relating to trademarks, patents, designs, domain and company names: customs seizures, attachment of evidence of infringement, recording of evidence on site or on the internet by a bailiff, petitions in urgent matters to put an immediate stop to an infringement, claims for the indemnification of lost earnings, ancillary court-ordered publication and stock-destruction measures, claims on grounds of parasitism and unfair competition.